runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 The Free Cities are politically seperate from the Elyos Republic, althrough relations are generally cordial between the two.
 Given their influence on trade, any conflict with the Free Cities would have the potential to economically cripple the republic.

-The free cities were originally part of the Elyos Republic, but became independant during the Uon-'daal war, sometime after the Elyos capital was moved north to Teylmos.
+The free cities were originally part of the Elyos Coalition during the Uon-'daal war, but became independant after it ended.

 ## Eosport

 The "face" of the free cities.
 Not the most wealthy or influential, but still quite important.
 Contains the meeting place for the free cities council.
 Generally agreed upon as neutral ground among the cities.
 Eosport is also the primary port of travel between the free cities and Teythmos, and hosts embassies for a number of nations.

-It is primarly built on the ruins of the former Elyos capital (New Aelmos, not to be confused with the 'jinn city of the same name) which was abandoned by the Elyos Coalition in 100 BC, during the Uon war.
+Eaosport is primarly built on the ruins of the former Elyos capital, at the time called New Aelmos (not to be confused with the 'jinn city of the same name).
+It was originally founded in 2500 BC, and razed by the Uon in 100 BC, after which the Elyos coalition moved their capital to Tethmos.

+Eaosport is one of the four founding cities of the Free Cities Alliance, alongside Bridgeport, Grandel, and Kenford.
-It has not regained the size or power it had before the war, but remains a large and influential city.
+It has not regained the size or power it had before the war, but is still a large and influential city.

-More stratified than Haven - noticible divide between Docks / Merchants Circle / Upper City In particular, different peacekeeping forces
+Eaosport is more stratified than Haven - noticible divide between Docks / Merchants Circle / Upper City In particular, different peacekeeping forces
  - Upper City Guards
  - City Watch - technically have jurisdiction over the whole city except the High Council Chambers, but in practice mostly only present in Merchants circle and various gates/bridges